How to Defend Against Drunk Driving

 Drunk driving is probably the most common criminal charge faced by Oklahoma residents.
-And while you may not associate DUI with a more serious crime like murder or assault, you can in fact spend serious time in jail for getting behind the wheel while intoxicated.
+And while you may not associate DUI with a more serious crime like murder or assault, you can in fact spend serious time in jail for drunk driving charges.
 This is why it is crucial to speak with an Oklahoma criminal defense lawyer if you have been arrested on suspicion of DUI—and as soon as possible.

 “The first thing is: Use your constitutional right to shut up.
 Then call an attorney,” says Bruce Edge, a DUI lawyer in Tulsa.
 “Be polite, do what needs to be done, then get legal help.”

 Even for a first DUI offense, Oklahoma DUI law authorizes a judge to send a defendant to jail for as little as 10 days or as much as one year.
 For a second offense, the range of prison time increases to one to five years.
 And for a third DUI, the maximum jail term is 10 years.